breezy-weather/breezy-weather/README.md

 * This License does not grant any rights in the trademarks, service marks, or logos of any Contributor.
 * Misrepresentation of the origin of that material is prohibited, and modified versions of such material must be marked in reasonable ways as different from the original version.

+Before creating a fork, check if the intent action `nodomain.freeyourgadget.gadgetbridge.ACTION_GENERIC_WEATHER` can cover your need (for example, you want to re-use our weather data in your own customized widget).
+It can be enabled from Settings > Widgets & Live Wallpaper > Data sharing.
+We also have [plans to expose the full weather data of Breezy Weather](https://github.com/breezy-weather/breezy-weather/issues/863).

-When creating a fork, remember to:
+Otherwise, remember to:

 - Respect the project’s LICENSE
 - Avoid confusion with Breezy Weather app:
   - Change the app name
   - Change the app icon
 - Avoid installation conflicts:
   - Change the `applicationId` in [`build.gradle.kts`](https://github.com/breezy-weather/breezy-weather/blob/main/app/build.gradle.kts#L24)